HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

   sql_file="global_emissions_per_page_2022.sql"
 ) }}

-If you take a look at the results from the <a hreflang="en" href="../2022/sustainability#carbon-emissions">2022 Sustainability chapter</a>, you'll notice that these new estimations are slightly lower.
+If you take a look at the results from the [2022 Sustainability chapter](../2022/sustainability#carbon-emissions), you'll notice that these new estimations are slightly lower.
 This is why we recalculated them.
 Otherwise, we could have been led to think that emissions from web pages diminished significantly between 2022 and 2024 (spoiler: this is not the case).
 With this in mind, we can now look at the data for 2024.

 #### Emissions for 2024